mesosphere/dcos-commons/frameworks/kafka/README.md

 - `ROOT` volumes are effectively an isolated directory on the root volume, sharing IO/spindles with the rest of the host system.
 - `MOUNT` volumes are a dedicated device or partition on a separate volume, with dedicated IO/spindles.

 Using `MOUNT` volumes requires [additional configuration on each DC/OS agent system](https://dcos.io/docs/1.8/administration/storage/mount-disk-resources/), so the service currently uses `ROOT` volumes by default.
-To ensure reliable and consistent performance in a production environment, you should configure `MOUNT` volumes on the machines which will run the service in your cluster and then configure the following as `MOUNT` volumes:

 ### Placement Constraints